 I thought starting a business with a noble mission would be easier, was I wrong.
 Finding the starting capital took months and just having a noble cause does not necessarily make it easier to sell products either.
 I realized to turn a business idea into reality, takes three things: 1.
 A good business idea, 2.
 The necessary capital, and 3.
 Commitment.
 Out of the three, I believe the most important is the third, and I was confident in Raisondetre because unlike my other peers who started other businesses, I had ironclad commitments.
 Raisondetre faced many obstacles, from product design, limited capital, setting the optimal price, and the most effective marketing channel.
 We decided to produce custom-designed t-shirts.
 Starting a business was tougher that what I had to do before.
 We put up banners and posters around our school and give public presentations to convince people to buy our t-shirts.
 Balancing school life and business management, finding high quality and reliable supplier.
-In a time span of 4 months, we manged to make a profit of 15 million rupiah (approximately 3 months-worth of average salary in Indonesia) and donated everything to the Foundation.
+In a time span of 4 months, we manged to make a profit of 15 million rupiah (approximately 3 months-worth of average salary in Indonesia) and donated everything to the foundation.
 If I did not have strong commitment, I would have quit in the first 5 days.

 Through building a business, one day I want to capitalize my new ideas and turn them into reality.
 I believe joining University of Washington Seattle and learning the building blocks of a business is the first important step I need to take.
 I don’t currently have a good business idea and or the capital to pursue it.
 But with commitment, I am confident I have what it takes to have a voice, be fearless to pursue new ideas and opportunities later down the road.
 Raisondetre, means a reason to be, and with my commitment to aweing and helping others, I hope to find my place and reason in this world.

+Overall:

+Hi Tiara,

+Great writing style!
+I just worry that the content is not as focused as it can be so please read my comments and revise

+You got this!